Description

 |

-Edit Options allows redefinition of various aspects of the character sets
+Edit Options allows redefinition of various

-(e.g. sort order, character remapping).
-Please refer to the documentation in the
+Please refer to the documentation in the file itself.

-file itself.
-Advanced Options are currently limited to forcing reindexing
+Advanced Options are currently limited to forcing

-each time the program is run.
-This ensures that changes in the processing
+reindexing each time the program is run.
+This ensures that

-options are reflected in subsequent runs of the program.
-(Default: use
+changes in the processing options are reflected in subsequent runs of

-existing indices to save time processing large files.) |
+the program.
+(Default: use existing indices to save time

 - Help Menu